jaitrasaketh/MUNNABH-AI/README.md

 ## Features
 - Google OAuth Login for secure user authentication.
-- Integration with Google Fit to gather health data.
+- Integration with Google Fit using NoCode API to gather health data.
 - Support for uploading X-rays and MRI scans for analysis.
 - Diagnosis, treatment recommendations, and medical information delivery.